SCIInstitute/PFEIFER/README.md

 N: Lead Numbers: The lead numbers that correspond to the group name created above.

-O: Filename Extension: The extension name applied to the output files Matmap creates for the specific groups.
+O: Filename Extension: The extension name applied to the output files PFEIFER creates for the specific groups.

 P: Bad Leads: The channels that correspond to leads with poor signal quality.
 These numbers will be taken out of RMS calculation

-Q: File Extensions: The file types that Matmap will attempt to open
+Q: File Extensions: The file types that PFEIFER will attempt to open

 R: Group Name: Dropdown for selecting each individual group for editing M, N, O, and P.